BurnedHeretic/Project-Sabre/README.md

 # Project Sabre – Halo Reach Menu Launcher (UE5 + MCC Integration)

-**Project Sabre** is a custom-built menu launcher inspired by the original **Halo: Reach** title screen, recreated in **Unreal Engine 5**.
-Designed to replicate the nostalgic look and feel of the classic UI, this project offers a modern remake of the Halo Reach menu system, fully compatible with **Halo: The Master Chief Collection (MCC)**.
+**Project Sabre** is a custom-built menu launcher, recreated in **Unreal Engine 5**.
+Designed to bring back the classic Halo UI, this project offers modern reconstructions of the classic Halo menus, fully compatible with **Halo: The Master Chief Collection (MCC)**.

 ---